wailsapp/docsv1/content/gettingstarted/linux.md

 There are many Linux distributions in existence and we strive to support as many as possible.

-_If you don't see your distro in the lists bellow you have two options.
-Either open a ticket asking for support or if you feel adventurus follow the [guide how to add support for your linux distro]({{}}) and also consider making a PR so the community  can benefit._

 ### Oficially supported distros:

 Distro  | Version